Donald Trump's Tweets leave migrants in limbo | DW | 24.06.2019

 Maureen Mayer of the human rights organization Washington Office on Latin America (WOLA) believes "arresting so many people in all these cities surpasses the abilities of ICE," adding that "many of the children in these families have US citizenship."

-She says it is impossible to image what scenes would play out if parents were arrested while their children are in school or kindergarten.
+She says it is impossible to imagine what scenes would play out if parents were arrested while their children were in school, some even kindergarten.
 Mayer told DW that "breaking up social groups like these and separating children from their families is generally frowned upon, especially because ICE officers are known to be uncompromising."

 Read more: Deal or no deal, US needs Mexicans